 Gov. Asa Hutchinson of Arkansas said, "I fully support continued efforts to increase vaccination rates across our nation, but the federal government mandates on private businesses are not the right answer." https://twitter.com/AsaHutchinson/status/1436084493002100738?s=20

-Since the beginning of the COVID-19 pandemic in the United States, there have been over 40.5 million cases reported, and 652,480 deaths attributed to the virus.
-Currently there are nearly 12,000 people being hospitalized every week, most of which are reported to be unvaccinated.
-Of all Americans, 53.4% have been fully vaccinated and 62.7% have opted for one dose. https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/index.html
+In the United States, there have been over 40.5 million cases reported, and 652,480 attributed deaths since the beginning of the pandemic.
+Currently, around 12,000 people are being hospitalized every week, most of which are reported to be unvaccinated.
+Of all Americans, 53.4% have been fully vaccinated.

-For children ages 0-18, there are 486 deaths reported as compared to nearly 5.1 million confirmed cases.
-That's less than a .01% death rate.
+For children ages 0-18, there are now 486 COVID related deaths as compared to over 5.1 million cases.
+That makes for under a .01% death rate.
 In 7 states, zero children have died from COVID.
-According to the CDC, the total number of cases for children is probably much higher which lowers the death rate.
+According to the CDC, the total number of cases for children is probably much higher, and when factored in only further lowers the death rate.
 CDC published this statement, "COVID-19 incidence is likely underestimated among children and adolescents because testing volume among these age groups was lower than that for adults, the rate of positive test results was generally higher among children and adolescents." https://www.cdc.gov/mmwr/volumes/70/wr/mm7003e1.htm

 While thousands of people gathered at entry points around the international airport in Kabul, Afghanistan, two terrorists moved into the crowd and detonated explosive vests, killing over 70 people.
 Among those killed were 13 United States servicemen and women who were helping evacuees into the airport.
 Another 18 Americans and over 100 Afghani civilians were injured.